 1. Clarify your purpose as a church and communicate it broadly.

 The church we once knew has completely changed.
 Chances are you have had to minimize your ministries down to the bare essentials.
 What are those essentials?
 Maybe you are still feeding the hungry.
 Maybe you are still collecting money or grocery items for your food bank.
 Maybe you have created small groups to check in with each other.
-Maybe you are facilitating bible studies and worship services on Facebook or over Zoom.
+Maybe you are facilitating Bible studies and worship services on Facebook or over Zoom.
 The way you are spending your time and resources today is indicative of your calling and purpose.
-Clarify these essentials into a simple and concise statement and communicate it broadly.
+Clarify these essentials into a simple and concise statement, and communicate it broadly.
 Remind people why the church exists, and invite them to participate in continuing this work through giving.

 Cultivate stories from your church community about how you are living into your purpose as a church.
 For example, find someone who is meeting in a small group via the internet and ask them to create a short video of how those connections are bringing them life.
-Or ask a person from the medical field to share where they have seen God at work in the hospitals and doctor’s offices.
+Or ask a person from the medical field to share where they have seen God at work in the hospitals and doctors’ offices.
 Find a person who has been supporting the local shelter and ask them to share why they serve.
-Or reach out to someone who is growing in their faith through bible studies and worship services, and see if they are willing to share with the rest of the community on a short video.
-Nothing generates generosity like the power of a story – cultivate and gather those stories to share with your church.
+Or reach out to someone who is growing in their faith through Bible studies and worship services, and see if they are willing to share with the rest of the community on a short video.
+Nothing generates generosity like the power of a story–cultivate and gather those stories to share with your church.

 Another way you can share stories specifically about generosity is during the offering portion of the service invite your viewers to pause the worship service video and share their answers to the following questions with their families and loved ones: Who taught you about generosity?
 Why do you give?
 How do you give?
-At the end of the service, request the viewers email the church about how those questions impacted them and their family.
+At the end of the service, request that viewers email the church about how those questions impacted them and their family.

 3. Remind your church that generosity is about giving and receiving.

-Use stories from scripture, like the widow’s mite from mark 12 or Luke 21, to remind the church that giving benefits the giver as well as the receiver.
+Use stories from Scripture, like the widow’s mite from Mark 12 or Luke 21, to remind the church that giving benefits the giver as well as the receiver.
 The story of the widow’s mite reminds us that all are invited and encouraged to participate in the work of God in the world through the church, regardless of wealth.
 The widow had so little to give, but she gave freely to the temple because she knew the Lord would use her offering to further the kingdom of God on earth.
-Not only did she trust God to provide when she gave her two small coins, she trusted that God would use even the little bit she had to offer.
+Not only did she trust God to provide when she gave her two small coins, but she also trusted that God would use even the little bit she had to offer.
 It was an honor for her to give.
 God can use our gifts, whatever their size.
 Invite your church community to discover this for themselves.